Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 I mean, that's a very diverse list of people that are nevertheless recognizing that, look, the Senate has a role here under the Constitution.

-He's going to meet, if they take the meeting, he's going to meet with all 100 members of the Senate, Republicans and Democrats.
+If they take the meeting, he's going to meet with all 100 members of the Senate, Republicans and Democrats alike.

-Democrats alike they'll have hearings in the coming weeks and the Senate has a job to do.
+They'll have hearings in the coming weeks, and the Senate has a job to do.

-But at the end of the day, I think I think we're encouraged by the fact that that so many Democrats here within 24 hours of the announcement are recognizing that uh that there needs to be a vote on Judge Gorsuch and that would be very consistent with the timetable and the way that uh both President Obama's first term appointments to the court and President Clinton's first term appointments to the court uh were considered.
+But at the end of the day, I think we're encouraged by the fact that so many Democrats here within 24 hours of the announcement are recognizing that there needs to be a vote on Judge Gorsuch.

-Uh you know whether it whether it was President Clinton with Breyer or Ginsburg or whether it be Obama with Kagan and Soda Mayor those those uh nominees moved through the process in a period of sixty or seventy days.
+Whether it was President Clinton with Breyer or Ginsburg or whether it be Obama with Kagan and Sodom IR, those nominees moved through the process in a period of 60 or 70 days.

-You can't I mean that you're talking about the Republicans showing Obama and Clinton respect in their first terms but Mr. Vice President these people are already claiming that this is a stolen seat that this is Merrick Garland's seat that this guy Gorsuch does not deserve this seat that this seat should go to whoever Obama wanted to have it.
+But Mr. Vice President, these people are already claiming that this is a stolen seat, that this is Merrick Garland's seat, that this guy, Gorsuch, does not deserve this seat, that this seat should go to whoever Obama wanted to have it.

-Well well let's be clear this seat this court and this government belongs to the American people.
+This seat, this court, and this government belongs to the American people.

 Hillary Clinton was offering something very different.

-And in so doing I I I still continue to hope uh that we'll see we'll see bipartisan support and orderly consideration so that Judge Gorsuch can become Justice Gorsuch and uh the American people will be proud every day that he's on the court.
+And in so doing, I still continue to hope that we'll see bipartisan support and orderly consideration so that Judge Gorsuch can become Justice Gorsuch and the American people will be proud every day that he's on the court.

 We are speaking with Vice President Mike Pence.